Mountain Capital Investment Advisors Inc Takes Position in Starbucks Co. (NASDAQ:SBUX)

 Mountain Capital Investment Advisors Inc purchased a new stake in shares of Starbucks Co.
 (NASDAQ:SBUX) during the 3rd quarter, HoldingsChannel.com reports.
 The firm purchased 15,727 shares of the coffee company’s stock, valued at approximately $1,428,000.

-Several other institutional investors and hedge funds also recently made changes to their positions in SBUX.
-HighMark Wealth Management LLC increased its position in shares of Starbucks by 351.9% during the second quarter.
-HighMark Wealth Management LLC now owns 366 shares of the coffee company’s stock valued at $27,000 after buying an additional 285 shares during the period.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+HighMark Wealth Management LLC grew its holdings in shares of Starbucks by 351.9% during the second quarter.
+HighMark Wealth Management LLC now owns 366 shares of the coffee company’s stock worth $27,000 after purchasing an additional 285 shares in the last quarter.
 AlphaMark Advisors LLC grew its holdings in shares of Starbucks by 175.6% during the second quarter.
 AlphaMark Advisors LLC now owns 372 shares of the coffee company’s stock worth $27,000 after purchasing an additional 237 shares in the last quarter.
 Centerpoint Advisors LLC grew its holdings in shares of Starbucks by 4,644.4% during the second quarter.
 Centerpoint Advisors LLC now owns 427 shares of the coffee company’s stock worth $31,000 after purchasing an additional 418 shares in the last quarter.
 Shine Investment Advisory Services Inc. grew its holdings in shares of Starbucks by 63.5% during the second quarter.
 Shine Investment Advisory Services Inc. now owns 453 shares of the coffee company’s stock worth $33,000 after purchasing an additional 176 shares in the last quarter.
 Finally, Atticus Wealth Management LLC purchased a new position in shares of Starbucks during the second quarter worth about $37,000.
 Hedge funds and other institutional investors own 68.36% of the company’s stock.

 Shares of Starbucks stock opened at $90.16 on Wednesday.
 The company has a market cap of $105.40 billion, a PE ratio of 81.23, a P/E/G ratio of 6.38 and a beta of 0.81.
 The business has a 50 day moving average of $85.86 and a 200 day moving average of $77.78.
 Starbucks Co. has a 52 week low of $50.02 and a 52 week high of $94.13.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, November 27th.
-Shareholders of record on Thursday, November 12th will be issued a $0.45 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, November 27th.
+Investors of record on Thursday, November 12th will be issued a dividend of $0.45 per share.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 2.00%.
+The ex-dividend date of this dividend is Tuesday, November 10th.
 This is an increase from Starbucks’s previous quarterly dividend of $0.41.
-The ex-dividend date of this dividend is Tuesday, November 10th.
-This represents a $1.80 dividend on an annualized basis and a yield of 2.00%.
-Starbucks’s dividend payout ratio is 57.95%.
+Starbucks’s dividend payout ratio is currently 57.95%.

 SBUX has been the subject of several recent analyst reports.
-Bank of America boosted their price objective on Starbucks from $82.00 to $88.00 and gave the stock a “neutral” rating in a report on Monday, September 28th.
-MKM Partners upped their target price on Starbucks from $74.00 to $79.00 in a research note on Wednesday, July 29th.
-ValuEngine lowered Starbucks from a “buy” rating to a “hold” rating in a research note on Wednesday, September 9th.
-Stephens upped their target price on Starbucks from $72.00 to $78.00 and gave the stock an “equal weight” rating in a research note on Wednesday, July 29th.
-Finally, Wedbush upped their target price on Starbucks from $75.00 to $81.00 and gave the stock a “neutral” rating in a research note on Wednesday, July 29th.
-They noted that the move was a valuation call.
+UBS Group boosted their price objective on Starbucks from $77.00 to $81.00 and gave the stock a “neutral” rating in a report on Wednesday, July 29th.
+Morgan Stanley boosted their price objective on Starbucks from $76.00 to $79.00 and gave the stock an “equal weight” rating in a report on Wednesday, July 29th.
+Barclays upped their target price on Starbucks from $88.00 to $94.00 and gave the stock an “overweight” rating in a research note on Wednesday, July 29th.
+Oppenheimer upped their target price on Starbucks from $85.00 to $101.00 and gave the stock an “outperform” rating in a research note on Monday, October 5th.
+Finally, JPMorgan Chase & Co. upped their target price on Starbucks from $76.00 to $80.00 and gave the stock a “neutral” rating in a research note on Monday, September 21st.
 Fifteen research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
 The stock has an average rating of “Buy” and a consensus price target of $86.04.

 In other Starbucks news, CEO Kevin R. Johnson sold 107,762 shares of the stock in a transaction on Friday, October 9th.
 The stock was sold at an average price of $90.08, for a total value of $9,707,200.96.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, Director Myron E. Ullman III sold 4,252 shares of the stock in a transaction on Tuesday, September 1st.
 The stock was sold at an average price of $84.77, for a total value of $360,442.04.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 153,764 shares of company stock valued at $13,404,656.
 0.41% of the stock is owned by corporate insiders.